 The DRS earth stations typically deployed can be both large or small earth stations depending on the specific scenario and user needs (i.e., antennas 2 to 4 in Table 4).

-Generally, the Direct Receiving Stations are installed nearby the premisses of end users, such as research or university centres in the country where the areas of interest are located.
+Generally, the DRS are installed nearby the premisses of end users, such as research or university centres in the country where the areas of interest are located.